Vessel explodes in Petkim port (UPDATING)

 Trend:

+12:59 (GMT +4) SOCAR Turkey officially stated that the fire has been taken under control and extinguished thanks to quick response.
+Currently, work on cooling the oil tanker is continuing.

+The entire crew of the vessel was evacuated, one person poisoned by gas has been placed in the hospital.
+Investigation is underway.

-11:30 (GMT +4) The explosion occurred on the vessel itself, not at the port.
-The Italian ship Synzania loaded oil products on board, the Head of the Public Relations Department of SOCAR Ibrahim Ahmedov told Trend.
+11:31 (GMT +4) The explosion occurred on the vessel itself, not at the port, while the Italian ship Synzania was loading oil products on board, the Head of the Public Relations Department of SOCAR Ibrahim Ahmadov told Trend.

-An investigation is underway and the causes of the explosion and the fire will be known after its results are announced, Ahmedov said.
+An investigation is underway and the causes of the explosion and the fire will be known after its results are announced, Ahmadov said.

 10:23 (GMT +4) An explosion and a fire has occurred on a tanker in the port of the Petkim petrochemical complex in Aliaga of Turkey’s Izmir province, Trend reports with reference to TRT.